Needle Free Injections

 “Autonomous solutions such as Cobi could protect healthcare workers, reduce healthcare costs, and improve patient outcomes.
 The autonomous nature of Cobi also dramatically reduces the infrastructure requirements of vaccine clinics which could help reach populations in remote areas with limited access to medical care.”

-With technology being so important in taking steps forward in the healthcare industry, it’s really exciting to hear about developments like this which could improve patient care whilst simultaneously benefitting healthcare workers.
+Technology is vital in taking steps forward in the healthcare industry.
+It’s really exciting to hear about developments like this which could improve patient care whilst simultaneously benefitting healthcare workers.

 Trypanophobia – a fear of needles

-News of a needle-free injection will be especially appreciated by those who have trypanophobia – a fear of needles.
-Thought to affect between 3.5 and 10% of the population, this phobia is relatively common and can lead to the avoidance of vaccinations and having blood taken.
+News of a needle-free injection will be good news for those who have trypanophobia, a fear of needles.
+Thought to affect between 3.5 and 10% of the population, this phobia is relatively common and leads to the avoidance of vaccinations and blood tests.
 Although nobody likes having injections, people who suffer with trypanophobia have such a fear of needles that it causes an impact on their normal routine and other aspects of their lives.

-If you suffer with trypanophobia there are things that you can do to overcome your fear of needles, such as mastering breathing techniques to help to eliminate the anxiety that you feel.
+If you suffer with trypanophobia there are things that you can do to overcome your fear of needles.
+For example, mastering breathing techniques to help to eliminate the anxiety that you feel.
 For some great advice, take a look at this Guy’s and St Thomas’ guide to overcoming your needle phobia.

 You can read more articles about technology in healthcare on our blog.